Keynote: The Eternal Conversation with T. Geronimo Johnson & MOsley WOtta

 Reading & Panel 2: Taking Poetry off the Page

-Join poet, hiphop musician, and Bend’s first Creative Laureate Jason Graham, poet and essayist Jamila Osman, and poet and musician Trevino L. Brings Plenty for a reading and panel conversation about Taking Poetry Off The Page.
+Join poet, hiphop musician, and Bend’s first Creative Laureate Jason Graham and poet and musician Trevino L. Brings Plenty for a reading and panel conversation about Taking Poetry Off The Page.
 Three poets explore how their skills as poets translate off the page and onto the stage.
 Be warned: you may fall in love with this wildly unmarketable art!

 Workshop: Writing for Young Adults: Opening Pages